 This “good cause” rule enables prosecutors to resolve marijuana possession cases in a way that most people thought was impermissible just two months ago.
 But how and whether it will be used will depend on the specific prosecutor involved in each individual case.
 As a result, now more than ever, a skilled defense attorney can make a huge difference in preventing marijuana possession cases from going forward by convincing the prosecutor that “good cause” exists to justify an amendment or an outright dismissal.

-If you were arrested for marijuana possession in Bergen County, NJ and you are currently awaiting trial, you owe it to yourself to discuss your case with an experienced criminal defense attorney.
+If you were arrested for marijuana possession in Essex County, NJ and you are currently awaiting trial, you owe it to yourself to discuss your case with an experienced criminal defense attorney.
 Your future could be on the line, and you cannot afford to leave the outcome of your case in the hands of a municipal prosecutor.

 To discuss your marijuana possession case in confidence, contact The Gorman Law Firm and request a free, no-obligation consultation with defense attorney Scott Gorman.
 You can get in touch 24/7, so call 201-489-9199 or inquire online now.